1. First - a mathematical 'extra' on

 The lamellae also have a thin layer of surface cells

-to minimise the gas diffusion distance.
+to minimise the gas diffusion distance and shorten diffusion times.

 The blood flows through the lamellae in one direction